-Employees who elect PTO cash out will accrue their elected PTO cash out hours in a separate accrual balance which will be visible on the pay stub.
-Employees will only have access to these accrued hours for purpose of elected cash out.
+Employees who elect PTO cash out will accrue their elected PTO cash out hours in their regular accrual balance visible on the pay stub.
 Employees who elect a pay out twice per year and who have not accrued fifty percent (50%) of their election by July will receive the amount they have earned toward their election and the remaining hours will be paid at the time of their December pay out.